tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 ## Users to Junkusers?

-I'm optimistic for the future though - teens, raised as junkfeed-native, not web-native but algorithm-native are increasingly creating protection for themselves.
+I'm optimistic for the future though - teens, raised not web-native but feed-native, junkfeed-native, are increasingly creating protection for themselves.
 They do not see identity:user as 1:1 rather many:many.
 They create throw-away accounts and trash existing accounts with abandon.
 They have learned to turn themselves into **junkusers** to shield themselves from the junkfeeds.

 Users turn themselves into junkusers.
 Grown up drinking from the poisoned well they understand that